relaxdiego/python-based-operator/README.md

 ```
 echo 'foo==1.0.0' >> dev-requirements.in
-pip-compile --generate-hashes dev-requirements.in
+pip-compile dev-requirements.in
 ```

-The `dev-requirements.txt` file should now be updated.Make sure to commit that to the repo:
+The `dev-requirements.txt` file should now be updated.Make sure to commit both files to the repo:

 ```
 git add dev-requirements.*